lermana/nyc_dob_analysis/report.md

 [^](#table-of-contents)
 ## Next Steps

-We have reiterated that we are painting in broad strokes.
+We can reiterate, once again, that we have painted in broad strokes.
 Construction activity varies from neighborhood to neighborhood, and further analysis at the borough and neighborhood levels would be very interesting to see.
 It would also be helpful to see measures of population density compared to construction activity, as the various "effects" of construction activity are surely felt differently, depending on how dense the surrounding area is.

 Additionally, analysis on the relationships between economic factors (e.g. [REIT valuations](https://www.reit.com/what-reit?gclid=Cj0KCQiAqNPyBRCjARIsAKA-WFzmxqJWaTebuH8MXvH0l2T5_Qkix2Fus-tDbNk8rRArIU8SujMA8x4aAj7TEALw_wcB), [residential rental prices](https://streeteasy.com/blog/data-dashboard/?agg=Median&metric=Asking%20Rent&type=Rentals&bedrooms=Any%20Bedrooms&property=Any%20Property%20Type&minDate=2010-01-01&maxDate=2020-01-01&area=Flatiron,Brooklyn%20Heights), [residential sales prices](https://streeteasy.com/blog/data-dashboard/?agg=Median&metric=Asking%20Price&type=Sales&bedrooms=Any%20Bedrooms&property=Any%20Property%20Type&minDate=2010-01-01&maxDate=2020-01-01&area=Flatiron,Brooklyn%20Heights)) and the data we've analyzed here would be interesting to see.
 For instance, a capEx-heavy industry such as real estate will surely exhibit cyclical tendencies - we did in fact see this in the DoB data[<sup>\*</sup>](#figure-2).
 Comparing these tendencies to pricing trends, an understanding of which could benefit developers' sense of market timing, was something that we'd hoped to do, but didn't have time for.
 And, regarding ECB violations - it would be interesting to flesh out whether there is, or whether there should be, any relationship between the real estate market's economic health and the city's penalty imposition or collection.